-Before the first use sterilise by immersing in copious amounts of boiling water.
+Before first use, sterilise by immersing in copious amounts of boiling water.
 This should be for five minutes ensuring that it does not touch the bottom of the pot.
 Remove from boiling water and let it cool down.
 Do not let it cool in the boiling water.
-Please read the information provided with the rubber soother prior to use.
+Please read the information provided with the soother prior to use.

 They should be cleaned daily using a mild liquid soap while being run underwater.
-The pacifier should not be boiled again nor be put in a steriliser or dishwashers.
+The pacifier should not be boiled again nor be put in a steriliser or dishwasher.

 Ongoing care of the pacifier

 The pacifier can get a little sticky if used for a prolonged time.
 It may also become darker in colour.
 They will need to be replaced every 6 to 8 weeks and should be inspected prior to each use.
-Replaced immediately if there are signs of peeling and for further details and safe use read the instructions on the inside of the box.
+Replaced immediately if there are signs of peeling.
+For further details and safe use read the instructions on the inside of the box.

 This post was written by Luisa Figueroa – Owner, designer and maker